MapColonies/WMTSCapabilities/README.md

-# wmts-ll-layer-by-capabilities
+# WMTSLayer-leaflet

 After cloning this template, please do the following:
 1. insert secrets to repo secrets for the github actions.
-2. replace every string "wmts-ll-layer-by-capabilities" with your package name.
+2. replace every string "WMTSLayer-leaflet" with your package name.